 When Blockbuster and Toys R Us failed to transition online to a digital platform, they both went under, and new companies captured the available market.
 The internet boom of the last two decades has forced businesses of all sizes to question their marketing strategy.
 Time and time again modern history has revealed this critical idea of how innovation sparks change, requiring more businesses to be flexible in their model.
 Having a big picture social media strategy can catapult your business into a new direction of prosperity and profit.

 Social media gained 490 million users in 2020, a 13.2% increase from the previous year.
 The number of users now on social media is estimated at 4.2 billion.
 Why any business wouldn’t target this volume of potential customers simply does not make statistical sense.

 Social Selling with Facebook and Instagram

 Facebook and Instagram are the most popular social media platforms.
-Social selling products on both these platforms make it easy for customers to interact with your brand and complete a purchase.
+Social selling products on both platforms makes it easy for customers to interact with your brand and make a purchase.
 Facebook currently has 2.7 billion users while Instagram has 1.2 billion.
 As many know, Facebook purchased Instagram in 2012, so promoting on both platforms is easy with a Facebook ad account.
 Recently Instagram has released the option to advertise on their platform without selling with Facebook, and you simply take some different steps to advertise directly from posts.
 You can find out how to do that here.